Early childhood programs and services for Aboriginal children and their families.

 Reform of Koorie IHS/HBL

 The reform of Koorie IHS/HBL culminated in a refreshed approach to the delivery of parenting support to Koorie families.
-In February 2018, following extensive consultation with ACCOs, VAEAI and within the Department of Education and the Department of Health and Human Services, the Koorie In Home Support/Home Based Learning Program and Funding Guidelines 2.0 were released, grounded in evidence-based and culturally safe approaches to service delivery for Koorie parents.
+In February 2018, following extensive consultation with ACCOs, Victorian Aboriginal Education Association Incorporated (VAEAI) and within the Department of Education and Training and the Department of Health and Human Services, the Koorie In Home Support/Home Based Learning Program and Funding Guidelines 2.0 were released, grounded in evidence-based and culturally safe approaches to service delivery for Koorie parents.

-Reform of Koorie IHS/HBL also resulted in a revival of the artwork created for the program in 2009.
-Key documentation for Koorie IHS/HBL now uses this theme, whose artwork (by Stephen Hall) illustrates the following story:
+Reform of Koorie IHS/HBL also resulted in a revival of the artwork (by Stephen Hall) created for the program in 2009.
+Key documentation for Koorie IHS/HBL now uses this artwork which illustrates the following story:

 In the top corner of the design is a Koorie child with their parents.
 The circles depict the pathways for this child to develop strong emotional and physical wellbeing.
 The eight circles represent support from: